-When you look to invest in something, hearing aids may not be the first thing that comes to mind.
+When you look to invest in something, hearing aids and wax removal may not be the first thing that comes to mind.
 But the possibly unexpected reality is that the demand for hearing aids is steady, with an increasing senior population and innovations in design and capabilities driving the industry forward.
 One report predicts that the hearing aid market in Europe is expected to hit 2.27 billion USD this year with an annual compound growth rate of 7.6%.
 That means by 2026, the industry should reach 3.2 billion USD.

 The three biggest players in the European hearing aid industry are the UK, Germany, and France.
 Despite variations in the cost and effective use of hearing aids in the UK, the country still dominates the market, with over 1.6 million total units distributed across the private section and National Health Service.

 The UK may not remain #1 in hearing aids throughout the industry’s five-year market projection.
 Experts expect the German hearing aid market to grow the fastest of all three countries.
 And, not to mention, some of the highest performing companies are based outside of the UK.
 These are just a few reasons to look into global companies.
 If you plan on investing in hearing aid stock, you should diversify your portfolio and look outside of UK-based manufacturers.

 You should also consider the popularity of different kinds of hearing aids and which company is driving the type of hearing aid(s) you wish to invest in.

 - In the Canal (ITC)

 - Invisible in the Canal (IIC)